 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Cameras For Landscape Photography - Spring 2023 Reviews
+The 6 Best Cameras For Landscape Photography - Fall 2024

 Best Cameras For Landscape Photography

-We've bought and tested over 80 cameras in our lab, and below, you'll find our recommendations for the best cameras for landscape photography for most people to buy.
-If you're looking for something more portable to capture landscapes while you travel, check out our picks for the best travel cameras.
-Or, if you want more well-rounded options for various kinds of photography, you can look at our recommendations for the best cameras for general photography or the best cameras we've tested.
+We've bought and tested over 110 cameras in our lab, and below, you'll find our top recommended cameras for landscape photography.
+If you're looking for something more portable to capture landscapes while you travel, check out our picks for the best travel cameras or the best cameras for hiking and backpacking.
+Or, if you want more options for other kinds of photography, you can look at our recommendations for the best cameras for low light, the best cameras for portraits, or the best cameras for photography more broadly.

 1. Best Camera For Landscape Photography

-The Sony α7 IV is the best camera we've tested for landscape photography.
-This hybrid mirrorless camera can pretty much do it all, and it's a great fit for high-quality landscapes thanks to its 33 MP full-frame sensor.
-It isn't the highest-resolution option on the market, but it's a step above its predecessor, the Sony α7 III, and most other cameras in this price range, giving you just a touch more leeway to crop and edit your photos.
+The Sony α7 IV is the best camera for landscape photography that we've tested.
+Its 33-megapixel full-frame sensor captures stunning image quality, with plenty of dynamic range to capture detailed, high-contrast landscapes.
+It isn't the highest-resolution option on the market, but it's a step above its predecessor, the Sony α7 III, and most other cameras in this price range, giving you just a touch more leeway to crop in your photos.

-Beyond its stellar image quality, it's well-built, with a weather-sealed body that'll give you a bit more peace of mind when shooting outdoors on rainy or snowy days.
-Sony cameras are also amazing for battery life, especially relative to other mirrorless cameras.
-You'll get plenty of shots out of this camera on a full charge, which is great for longer shooting days.
-Throw in a wide range of native and third-party lens options, and you've got one of the best landscape photography kits for enthusiasts.
+Beyond its stellar image quality, it's very well-built, with a weather-sealed body that'll give you more peace of mind when shooting outdoors on rainy or snowy days.
+It also has an amazing battery life, especially relative to other mirrorless cameras, so you'll get plenty of shots on a full charge throughout longer shooting days.
+Throw in a wide range of native and third-party lens options, and you've got one of the best landscape photography cameras at its price point.

 See our review